MaxPow3r/rgraphgallery/README.md

 Based on Jekyll to produce an R Graph Gallery on github pages.

-R Graph Gallery is based on: [najetey/GridGallery](https://github.com/nadjetey/GridGallery) that is originally based on [codrips/GridGallery](https://github.com/codrops/GridGallery), see the article [Google Grid Gallery](http://tympanus.net/codrops/2014/03/21/google-grid-gallery/).
+R Graph Gallery is based on: [najetey/GridGallery](https://github.com/nadjetey/GridGallery) that is  based on [codrips/GridGallery](https://github.com/codrops/GridGallery), see the article [Google Grid Gallery](http://tympanus.net/codrops/2014/03/21/google-grid-gallery/).
 See also more information on [jekyllthemes.org](http://jekyllthemes.org/themes/gridgallery/).

 # How to use